 Halloween is here, well almost, and here is a cute craft that most can make, even little ones with a little help.
-These mummies are super easy to make and don’t require many materials.
+These mummies are super easy to make, make a fun Halloween craft, and don’t require many materials.

 Special note: can edges can be sharp, please check cans before using.
 If cans are sharp, push as many edges in as possible and then tape an extra strip of construction paper or cardstock over the area, to avoid any cuts.
 The best option would to be to use a can opener that leaves no sharp edges, but I understand not everyone has one of those.